Jdure/github-evaluation/slide-one.md

 A review of our **mob programming** experiment.

+## What is it?

+Some words...

 ## Purpose

 To increase productivity, decision making and output of a project.